MEDomics-UdeS/energAI-fuses/README.md

 │   ├── gui_resized                      <- Resized images for GUI inference
-│   ├── inference                        <- Inference test images are saved here │   ├── raw                              <- Raw images are automatically downloaded here │   └── resized                          <- Resized images are saved here
+│   ├── inference                        <- Inference test images are saved here │   ├── raw                              <- Raw images are automatically downloaded here │   ├── resized                          <- Resized images are saved here
+│   └── sample                           <- Sample image and annotations (used to test the GUI without downloading all the data)
 ├── docs                                 <- Contains markdown README & documentation files
 ├── logdir                               <- Tensorboard logs are saved here for each run in subfolders ├── reports                              <- Contains results parsing scripts for each phase (see module details for more info)